affinityworks/main/public/indivisible/roadmap.md

 -Have campaign.js check if campaign.active is TRUE before calling 1.18 -Email info@actionnetwork.org to find out if there's a JS event for when the thank you page loads too.
 DONE 1.18 -Change handleScript error handler to display error on the page for user's information.
-1.18
+1.18 -Change handleScript to handleCallResponse 1.18 -Implement can_embed_submitted for thank-you page DOM changes.